Class

 Then, you can implement ObjectFinalize yourself for the Rust struct.

-In this case, the CustomFinalize struct increase external memory in the constructor and decrease it in fn finalize.
+In this case, the CustomFinalize struct increases external memory in the constructor and decreases it in fn finalize.

 instance of